Understanding a surf forecast is critical in finding surfable waves

-Knowing which direction the swell or waves are coming from will give you an idea of how the wave will be hitting your area.
-Trigg Beach, located here in Perth, WA is a West facing beach break.
+The swell direction is the angle of which a wave is approaching the shoreline from.
+Knowing which direction, the swell or waves are coming from will give you an idea of how the wave will be hitting your area.
+Trigg Beach located in Perth WA is a West facing beach break.
 It receives waves from just about any direction which makes it a great surfing spot all year round.
 Waves coming from the West direction know as a West swell will hit Trigg point almost directly resulting in good waves.
-Trigg point also picks up good surf when the swell direction is North or Northeast. .
+Trigg point also picks up good surf when the swell direction is North or Northeast.
 The direction from which a swell comes from will make the waves break differently on the approaching shoreline.

+Offshore winds are ideal for surfing because they groom the waves surface and can result in a barrelling wave.
 Ideal conditions for surfing would include absolutely no wind.
-This is called glassy conditions, and a surfers dream scenario.
-However if you do have a little wind, it’s not the end of your surfing world.
+This is called glassy conditions, and a surfer dream scenario.
+However, if you do have a little wind, it’s not the end of your surfing world.

-There are two types of wind conditions in surfing; on shore wind and off shore wind.
+There are two types of wind conditions in surfing; on shore wind and offshore wind.

-Off shore winds are the best kind of wind to have when surfing next to no wind of course.
-Off shore winds blow from land into the water creating very smooth and well groomed waves that can typically take a barrel shape.
-Off shore winds can be a problem when blowing to hard though.
+Offshore winds are the best kind of wind to have when surfing next to no wind of course.
+Offshore winds blow from land into the water creating very smooth and well-groomed waves that can typically take a barrel shape.
+Offshore winds can be a problem when blowing to hard though.
 Surfers taking off on a wave can get blown back by the wind or sprayed with a large mist of water from the cresting wave making it hard to see as you drop in.

 Knowing the wind direction and speed for your surf spot will help you decide which the best time to go out for surf is.
 Generally, most surf spots will have calm and glassy seas in the early morning with the wind picking up in the afternoon hours and then calming down again in the evening.

-From wholesome perspective, the summer months from November through to April are best suited to beginners based on the ease that the banks provide.
+The sand banks that run across the stretch of beach at Trigg have the ability to change from day to day.
+Generally, the summer months from November through to April are best suited to beginners based on the ease that the banks provide.
 The shallow stretched sandbanks mixed with small swells make for soft white water pushing all the way to shore, making them very user friendly for beginners.
 These banks form due to the South Westerly onshore winds that hit the metropolitan coastline during the winter and Spring months.
-The Surfing WA Surf School runs beginner lessons at Trigg Beach during these months.
+Surfing WA Surf School runs beginner lessons at Trigg Beach during these months.

-The tide can have a major role on the way a waves breaks at a particular surf spot.
+Learning how tides work at your local surf break will help you determine when the best waves will be breaking.
 Some surf spots do better on a high tide while others do better on a low to medium tide.
 Knowing which tide is best for your surf spot takes a bit of time to figure out.
 If you are unsure, just ask a local surfer or surf shop about the best surfing conditions for a spot.
 If you know how a wave breaks, then you have a leg up.
 Most beach breaks will work best at a medium to high tide because sand bars maybe too shallow or exposed on a lower tide causing the wave to close out or break all at once.
 Reef breaks work best on a low to medium tide with the higher tides causing the waves to slow down or go flat.
 This is because a wave needs to have a shallow bottom to cause friction and make the wave stand up and break on itself.
 Be careful however, some reef breaks are very shallow and dangerous to surf at very low tides due to exposed sharp coral or rocks.

 Tides are controlled by the moon and therefore very predictable.
 There are two high tides and two low tides every day.
 Because the way the moon and earth rotate together, the times of the high and low tides will always be 51 minutes later than the day before.
 Surf reports will give you the times and levels of both high and low tide each day.
 The tide range, which is the difference between high and low tides for a particular area will also change with the phase of the moon.
 On a full moon, tides will be extremely high and then go extremely low, while new moons will create moderate to little change in the tide range.